scala/scala-lang/blog/_posts/2021-01-11-scala-native-0.4-release.md

 Although we always try to keep our NIR changes to absolute minimum, the number of removed or no longer used primitives used in the previous version forced us to break backward binary compatibility.
 This decision allows us to remove number of known bugs and easier maintenance in the future.
-NIR format might still change in following minor releases of Scala Native, but they would be fully backward-compatible since now on.
+NIR format might still change in following minor releases of Scala Native, but they would be fully backward-compatible from now on.

-> NIR (Native Intermediate Representation) is a format used to represent a subset of LLVM instructions, types and values,
-> augmented with a number of high-level primitives that are necessary to efficiently compile Scala,
-> you can read more about in Scala Native [documentation](https://scala-native.readthedocs.io/en/latest/contrib/nir.html).

 ## How about existing libraries?
 Scala Native had many [libraries](https://index.scala-lang.org/search?targetTypes=native&scalaNativeVersions=0.4.0-M2) compatible with SN `0.4.0-M2`.